mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 # Security Considerations

-This specification does not provide a way to authenticate that a particular filtering incident as experienced by an application was actually associated with the identified DNS resolver operator.
-This means that an attacker (for example, one controlling a DNS resolver) can claim that a filtering incident is associated with an operator when it in fact was not.
-However, a successful attack would need to reuse an existing incident identifier that is supported by a DNS resolver operator recognised by the application.
+This specification does not provide a way to authenticate that a particular filtering incident as experienced by an application was actually associated with the information presented.
+This means that an attacker (for example, one controlling a DNS resolver) can claim that a particular filtering incident is occurring when in fact it is not.
+However, a successful attack would need to reuse an existing DNS Resolver Operator ID and Filtering Incident ID that combine to expand to a URL that can be successfully dereferenced.
 Doing so is not currently thought to be particularly advantageous to an attacker to do so.
 Future iterations of this specification may introduce more robust protections.

-The payload of the Filtering Incident Details document ({{format}}) is specified to contain only textual strings.
-If an application interprets these values -- for example, by parsing them for HTML or similar markup -- new attacks may be possible.

 The details of DNS responses are not available to all applications, depending on how they are architected and the information made available to them by their host.
 As a result, this mechanism is not reliable; some applications will not be able to display this error information.